jerryhopper/dockserv/README.md

 ## What is this?

-this is a quick & dirty docker-webhosting solution.
+this is a quick & dirty docker-webhosting solution with automated backup functionality

 ## How to use